brimdata/zync/README.md

 ### Use with Debezium

-`zinger` can be used with [Debezium](https://debezium.io) to perform database ETL and replication by syncing Debezium's CDC logs to a Zed data pool with `sync to`, shaping the logs for a target database schema, and replicating the shaped CDC logs to a Kafka database sink connector using `sync to`.
+`zinger` can be used with [Debezium](https://debezium.io) to perform database ETL and replication by syncing Debezium's CDC logs to a Zed data pool with `sync from`, shaping the logs for a target database schema, and replicating the shaped CDC logs to a Kafka database sink connector using `sync to`.